dieDeMiguel/my-react-router-app/SKEW_PROTECTION.md

 curl -I https://your-app.vercel.app/api/skew-test
 ```

-You should see the `x-deployment-id` header in the response.
+You should see the `x-deployment-id` header in the response when skew protection is active.

 ## Example Routes